You will need to sign up with a podcast hosting company in order to start a podcast.

 There are many different providers you can choose, but we think only a handful are really worth using…

-Here are the top 6 podcast hosting platforms you should choose from as of early 2019:
+Here are the top 7 podcast hosting platforms you should choose from as February 2023:

 Some work well for beginners, some brands and businesses, some for serious WordPress users, or if you want an all-in-one web and podcast platform.

 Let’s go into a little more detail about each: